Baxter International (NYSE:BAX) Issues Q3 2023 Earnings Guidance

 Baxter International Announces Dividend

-The company also recently announced a quarterly dividend, which will be paid on Monday, October 2nd.
-Shareholders of record on Friday, September 1st will be issued a $0.29 dividend.
+The business also recently announced a quarterly dividend, which will be paid on Monday, October 2nd.
+Investors of record on Friday, September 1st will be issued a dividend of $0.29 per share.
+The ex-dividend date of this dividend is Thursday, August 31st.
 This represents a $1.16 annualized dividend and a yield of 2.47%.
-The ex-dividend date of this dividend is Thursday, August 31st.
-Baxter International’s dividend payout ratio (DPR) is -20.49%.
+Baxter International’s payout ratio is presently -20.49%.

 Institutional Trading of Baxter International